Owlkaline/TwitchEventSub-rs/README.md

          panic!("No subscriptions passed into builder!");
        }
        Err(EventSubError::NoScopedOuthTokenProvided) => {
-         // Provide a Scopeid Oauth key or get a new one panic!("Provide a Scoped Oauth key or get a new one");
+         panic!("Provide a Scoped Oauth key or get a new one");
        }
        Err(e) => {